Progressively Projected Newton's Method: Related Work

 \subsection{Eigenvalue Filtering}

-To obtain descent directions during optimization, existing Newton-type solvers applied to these problems typically rely on the global Hessian being SPD.
+To obtain descent directions during optimization, existing Newton-type solvers typically rely on the global Hessian being SPD.
 For most physical models, this is not always the case in practice.
-To address this issue, \citet{teran05} proposed per-element Hessian projection to the cone of SPD matrices by clamping their negative eigenvalues prior to assembly.
+To address this issue, Teran et al.~\citet{teran05} proposed per-element Hessian projection to the cone of SPD matrices by clamping their negative eigenvalues prior to assembly.
 This technique, commonly referred to as Projected Newton~\cite{projected_newton}, avoids infeasible global eigendecomposition and facilitates use of linear solvers specific to SPD matrices.
 The success of PN motivated a large body of work on efficient per-energy analytic eigenanalysis to avoid expensive numerical eigendecompositions~\cite{smith18, smith19, kim20, eigenanalysis_anisotropic, discrete_bending, arap_chauchy_green, eigenanalysis_collision, eigenanalysis_bending, gipc}.
 However, these analytic projections require careful manual modifications of the second-order derivative implementations.
-Further approaches for SPD projection include regularization using diagonal matrices~\cite{fu16} or multiples of the mass matrix~\cite{pitfalls} but they are less commonly used for our application.
+Further approaches for SPD projection include regularization using diagonal matrices~\cite{fu16} or multiples of the mass matrix~\cite{pitfalls}, but these are shown to perform worse than PN in contact-rich scenarios~\cite{pitfalls}.

 In the quasistatic setting with strong volume conservation and large initial deformations, eigenvalue \emph{mirroring}~\cite{eigenvalue_mirroring} and variants of \emph{blending}~\cite{eigenvalue_blending,mirroring_trustregion}, as opposed to clamping, have shown to improve convergence.
 Unfortunately, as we show in Section~\ref{sec:results}, these results do not directly transfer to dynamic problems.